-FBT is The Darkness.
+FBT is in The Darkness.
 With the lights on.

 When The Darkness II came out on PC I didn’t bother, even though it looked cool; why plonk down money when I’d never played the console-only original?
 Why was it successful enough for a sequel but not a port?
 Lazy, 2K.
 But, DII started appearing in the sales and after reading reviews that likened it to Bioshock (DII was from Digital Extremes, who had swam in the Bioshock universe) I decided to give it a go – Plus, The Darkness is voiced by Mike Patton; sold.